Ford F-Series (fourteenth generation)

 The fourteenth-generation Ford F-Series is a range of pickup trucks produced by Ford, introduced for the 2021 model year.
-This was the first generation to include a fully-electric and hybrid pickup truck among the offerings, with the F-150 Lightning EV having entered production in 2022.
+This was the first generation to include a fully-electric and hybrid pickup truck among the offerings, with the F-150 Lightning EV having entered production in 2022 and being discontinued in 2025.
 The F-150 is positioned above the mid-size Ranger but below the larger Super Duty in the Ford truck lineup.